- Fantastic Team

 The drawbacks of franchising

-The following are not so much disadvantages but limitations, which characterise how a franchising system works.
+The following are not so many disadvantages but limitations, which characterise how a franchising system works.
 And you should understand those well before buying into someone else’s business.

 - You need to secure the initial investment